 In Hindu mythology, there is a cosmic World Tree that grows upside down with its roots connecting to the heavens.
 Its myriad branches reach the Earth and bring blessings to the people.

-In another Hindu myth, when the world was created, a cataclysmic storm came and covered the Earth with water.
+In one Hindu myth, when the world was created, a cataclysmic storm came and covered the Earth with water.
 One of the only living things that withstood the deluge was a banyan tree.
-And on one of its leaves was the baby Lord Krishna.
+And on one of its leaves was the baby Lord Krishna.12

-For practitioners of the Baháʼí Faith, complete devotion to God is described as a Tree of Life, which in essence, represents the soul: “Verily He is the Tree of Life that bringeth forth the fruits of God, the Exalted, the Powerful, the Great… Consecrate Thou, O my God, the whole of this Tree unto Him, that from it may be revealed all the fruits created by God within it for Him through Whom God hath willed to reveal all that He pleaseth.
+For practitioners of the Baháʼí Faith, complete devotion to God is described as a Tree of Life.
+In essence, the tree represents the soul: “Verily He is the Tree of Life that bringeth forth the fruits of God, the Exalted, the Powerful, the Great… Consecrate Thou, O my God, the whole of this Tree unto Him, that from it may be revealed all the fruits created by God within it for Him through Whom God hath willed to reveal all that He pleaseth.
 By Thy glory!
-I have not wished that this Tree should ever bear any branch, leaf, or fruit that would fail to bow down before Him.”
+I have not wished that this Tree should ever bear any branch, leaf, or fruit that would fail to bow down before Him.”13